Tomas-Izuel/Tomas-Izuel/README.md

 # Hi! :hand: My name is **Tomas Izuel**
-## I'm a student of systems engineering and freelancer web developer
+## I'm a student of systems engineering and a freelancer web developer
 ![Logo personal](Logo.jpg)
 ___
 ### Studies :books: